Aging & Health A to Z

-Most fractures in older people are caused by the combination of weak bones (such as from osteoporosis) and an unexpected fall.
+Most fractures in older people are caused by the combination of weak bones (such as from osteoporosis) and a fall.
 As you get older, your bones get weaker from natural bone tissue changes.
-After menopause, the decline in female hormone production also makes your bones thinner.
-Other medical conditions, medications, cigarette smoke, alcohol, and your genetic predisposition may all contribute to more severe loss of bone with aging.
+After menopause, the decline in the female hormone estrogen also makes your bones thinner.
+Other medical conditions, medications, cigarette smoking, alcohol, and your genetic predisposition may all contribute to more severe loss of bone with aging.
 In addition, your risk of falling increases because your balance and vision become less acute, reflexes slow down, and coordination worsens.

 When bones become frail and brittle, even a small move can be enough to cause a fracture.
 For example, lifting something, bending forward, or stepping down harder than usual may cause a vertebral fracture (break in one of the bones of your back).

 Simply getting older increases your risk of sustaining a fracture.
 But if you have any of the following conditions, your chances rise: